Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Nakayama automorophisms

-\begin{remark} For a Koszul AS-regular algebra $A$ with Nakayama automorphism $\nu$, there exists a unique skew polynomial extension $B$ such that $B$ is Calabi-Yau by \cite{GK13, GYZ14, HVZ13, LWW12, RRZ13}.
-Here, we consider the existence and the uniqueness of a Calabi-Yau trimmed double Ore extension of a Koszul AS-regular algebra. \begin{enumerate} \item [(1)] Consider the trimmed double Ore extension $B=A_P[y_1, y_2; \sigma]$ with $P=(1, 0)$ and $ \sigma= $.
+\begin{remark} For a Koszul AS-regular algebra $A$ with Nakayama automorphism $\nu$, there exists a unique skew polynomial extension $D$ such that $D$ is Calabi-Yau, see \cite{GK14, GYZ14, HVZ13, LWW12, RRZ14}.
+Here, we consider the existence and the uniqueness of a Calabi-Yau trimmed double Ore extension of a Koszul AS-regular algebra.

+$(1)$.
+For any Koszul AS-regular algebra $A$ with Nakayama automorphism $\nu$, consider the trimmed double Ore extension $B=A_P[y_1, y_2; \sigma]$ with $P=(1, 0)$ and $ \sigma= $.
 Then $B$ is Calabi-Yau.
 But it is easy to see that $B$ is an iterated Ore extension of $A$ (see \cite[Proposition 3.6]{ZZ09} or its proof).
 Hence, we ask if there exists a nontrivial double Ore extension $B$ (not an iterated one) such that $B$ is Calabi-Yau?
 The answer is negative from the following example.
-Let $A=\mathbbm{k}\langle x_1, x_2\rangle/(x_2x_1-x_1x_2-x_1^2)$ be the Jordan plane.
-Then, there is only one nontrivial double Ore extension by the classification in \cite{ZZ09}, namely, the type $\mathbb{H}:=A_P[y_1, y_2; \sigma]$ with $P=(-1, 0)$ and $\sigma$ given by the matrix $ $ with $0\neq h\in \mathbbm{k}$ and $f\in \mathbbm{k}$.
-Moreover, $\det_r(\sigma)=\nu$ if and only if $h^2=1$ and $f=1$.
-Now, Therefore, there is no Calabi-Yau algebra of the type $\mathbb{H}$ by Theorem \ref{nakab}.